mongodb-industry-solutions/manufacturing-car-manual-RAG/README.md

 - **Poetry**: The backend uses Poetry for dependency management.
 Install it by following the instructions on the [Poetry website](https://python-poetry.org/docs/#installation).

-- **MongoDB Atlas Account**: This project uses MongoDB Atlas for data storage and vector search capabilities.
+- **MongoDB Atlas Account (8.1+)**: This project uses MongoDB Atlas for data storage and hybrid search capabilities with native $rankFusion. **MongoDB 8.1 or higher is required** for the $rankFusion aggregation stage.
 If you don't have an account, you can sign up for free at [MongoDB Atlas](https://www.mongodb.com/cloud/atlas/register).
 Once you have an account, follow these steps to set up a minimum free tier cluster:

   - Log in to your MongoDB Atlas account.
   - Create a new project or use an existing one, and then click "create a new database".